T of C

 Commenting on a later banquet poem by Xie Lingyun, Fusheng Wu wrote6 that Xie,

-There are basically two surviving guqin melodies for Lu Ming, the present one in Lixing Yuanya (1618) and the one included in Ziyuantang Qinpu (1802; repeated in 1910); this latter one is the one commonly played today.7 In fact, the Zha Guide lists this title (and Lu Ming Cao) in six handbooks, but two of these have no tablature, only note names, one is a variant on 1802 (with no lyrics), and one is the copy mentioned of 1802.
+Guqin versions of Lu Ming have become quite popular recently, in a variety of forms.7 However, there basically are only two surviving guqin melodies, the present one in Lixing Yuanya (1618) and the one included in Ziyuantang Qinpu (1802; repeated in 1910); this latter one is the one commonly played today.8 In fact, the Zha Guide lists this title (and Lu Ming Cao) in six handbooks, but two of these have no tablature, only note names, one is a variant on 1802 (with no lyrics), and one is the copy mentioned of 1802.
 This 1910 version adds symbols to indicate rhythm.
-None of the versions seems musically related to the present version.8 The ones with no tablature also have no rhythmic indications; these have sometimes been played slowly with all the notes equal in length, apparently interpreting the lack of rhythmic indication to mean that all note values should be the same in length.9
+None of the versions seems musically related to the present version.10 The ones with no tablature also have no rhythmic indications; these have sometimes been played slowly with all the notes equal in length, apparently interpreting the lack of rhythmic indication to mean that all note values should be the same in length.11

-The original text of Lu Ming can be found in many places; in ctext it is put together with the translation by James Legge.10
+The original text of Lu Ming can be found in many places; There can be some variation in the actual characters of the original text, as discussed in the glossary.
+In ctext the original text is put together with the translation by James Legge.12

 The preface says,